Parking search in the physical world: Calculating the search time by leveraging physical and graph theoretical methods: Modelling Framework

 \subsection{Numerical implementation}

 The model is implemented in C++ using data structures that lead to optimal computational performances.
-The nodes (i.e., intersections) and edges (i.e., street portions) of the network, and if needed the locations and attractivenesses of spots, are read from CSV files as input and used to create objects of the Spot, Node, Street, and City classes.
+The nodes (i.e., intersections) and edges (i.e., street segments) of the network, and if needed the locations and attractivenesses of spots, are read from CSV files as input and used to create objects of the Spot, Node, Street, and City classes.
 At each time step ($dt=1\,\mathrm{s}$ in general), a number of car objects set by a Poisson process of parameter $I$ (where $I$ is the global injection rate) are instantiated and injected into the network at one of the entry points.
 Their positions are measured relative to their current street and are updated iteratively at each time step.
 They switch streets upon reaching one intersection by randomly selecting an outgoing street according to the specified turning probabilities.
 We keep track of the (time-ordered) list of spots by which they have driven during the current time step and loop over it to test whether they have chosen to park at any of them, depending on the attractiveness of the spot and the (constantly updated) parking tension parameter $\beta$.
 At each time step, another iteration over currently parked cars removes them with a probability set by their departure rate $D\alp$.
 (The numerical results shown in the previous section were obtained with this implementation.)

 Let us finally underline that in our implementation each street is linked to all incoming and outgoing streets and has access to the list of spots located along it; this allows optimal computational efficiency.
+More details about the numerical implementation can be found in Appendix~\ref{sec:app_implementation}; the C++ scripts may be shared to \emph{academic researchers} upon reasonable request to the authors.